Al Wilson (singer): Career

 "The La La Peace Song", released in 1974, was another success, although O. C. Smith recorded and released a version simultaneously, causing sales of Wilson's version to suffer as a result.
 Two years later in 1976, Wilson recorded "I've Got a Feeling, We'll Be Seeing Each Other Again" for Playboy Records, produced by his manager, Marc Gordon.
-Although it reached #3 on the R&B chart, Wilson tried to leave Playboy Records but was unable to get a release from his recording contract.
+Although it reached number 3 on the R&B chart, Wilson tried to leave Playboy Records but was unable to get a release from his recording contract.
 Two years later, the label folded.
 With 1979's "Count the Days" recorded in Philadelphia for Roadshow Records, Wilson scored his final chart hit and he spent the next two decades touring clubs and lounges.
 In 2001, he re-recorded his hits for the album Spice of Life.

 In March 2007, many of his original master tapes were lost to a fire that swept through his home garage which he had converted into a recording studio.

 Wilson's recording of "The Snake" was featured in a Lambrini advert in the UK, as well as in a Pennsylvania Rally by President Donald Trump.

+Confusion

+For some time there has been speculation and discussion among some Northern soul collectors and enthusiasts that the single "Help Me", composed and produced by Johnny Northern and Ralph Bailey, arranged by Robert Banks, is not the same Al Wilson who recorded "The Snake".
+It is believed by some that this may be a completely different singer who happened to have the same name.
+The song was released on Wand Records in 1966.
+And Record World mentioned in the September 17, 1966 issue that the label's two newest releases were "Too Much Too Soon" by Shirley & Jesse, and "Help Me" by Al Wilson".
+The Soul Express website stated "the singer on this single is J.R.
+Bailey".

+The song actually made the UK chart and got to number 52 in September 1974.

+Due to the enthusiasm from the Northern soul crowd with the song, Wilson had to quickly learn the song and performed it at the Cleethorpes Northern soul Weekender where he was booked.
+He did inform the crowd that he was not the same Al Wilson who recorded this Northern soul favorite.